 An example of a DCME receive unit structure is shown in Figure A.12.
-Compliance with this receive unit structure will permit the DCME receive unit function to be tested with the 1994 version of this Recommendation compliant DCME test equipment.
+Compliance with this receive unit structure will permit the DCME receive unit function to be tested with DCME test equipment compliant with this Recommendation (1998).
 This structure is based on a non-mandatory partitioning of functions and definition of signals.